 STEM Engineering & Construction Camps

-You can find more information about the camps at http://www.same.org/STEM-Camps/Application-Process or contact the VPP Summer Camp POC, Ms. Christy Gardner at email@example.com or 757-764-9416.
+You can find more information about the camps and the application process at http://www.same.org/STEMCAMPS or contact the VPP Summer Camp POC, Ms. Christy Gardner at email@example.com or 757-764-9416.